IPS-Eye-White

 The Babylonian King, Nabonidus

 Nabonidus was the Assyrian-born last king of Babylon, who ruled from 555-539 B.C.
-However, he was away from the city for long periods of time and had appointed his son Belshazzar co-regent.
+However, because he was away from the city for long periods of time he appointed his son Belshazzar co-regent.
 In fact, Nabonidus was not in the city when it fell to the Medes and the Persians.
 See Daniel chapter 5 for the story of the feast given by Belshazzar and the disembodied hand writing something on the wall.

 Like his predecessors, Nabonidus took an interest in Babylon's past, excavating ancient buildings etc. He also built a ziggurat on the